timoteewo404/timoteewo404/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">

 # 💫 About Me:
 Hi 👋, I am **Timoteewo** an Open source enthusiasts, eternal amateur at everything, ambitious full stack developer by profession,and student at makerere University!
-I specialise in Web Development, aurdino and Graphics Design.
+I specialise in Web Development, Robotics and Graphics Design.
 I love to network, join new communities and add value ✨

 <div>